nirmata/kyverno-notation-aws/README.md

 In addition to verifying signatures, the extension service can verify signed metadata i.e. [attestations](https://nirmata.com/2022/03/15/a-map-for-kubernetes-supply-chain-security/).

-To verify attestatons, the Kyverno policy can optionally pass a variable called `attestations` in the request:
+To verify attestations, the Kyverno policy can optionally pass a variable called `attestations` in the request:

 ```yaml
 - key: attestations